Canaries or Balearics: which islands are better?

 Let’s face it – you’re not going to be bored on either archipelago.

-Whether you visit the Balearics or the Canaries in June, July or August, in the main you will experience similar weather.
+Whether you plan your villa holiday in the Balearics or the Canaries in June, July or August, in the main you will experience similar weather.
 You can expect average temperatures of between 22°C and 25°C, with highs of around 30°C, and at least 10 hours of sunshine each day.
 You might see a little rain in the Balearics, but it’s not highly likely.
 The sea will be a pleasant temperature to swim in around both sets of islands.

 However, where the Canaries wins without question is during the winter months.
 Even in December, January and February average temperatures are around 20 or 21°C – so if the idea of sunbathing on New Year’s Eve, or swimming in the sea during February half term appeals to you, then book yourself a villa in Tenerife!